ArtKop/AcoShape/README.md

 6. Dual-axis goniometer (Thorlabs, GN2/M)
 ### Software
 1. MATLAB R2020b
-2. Server used operate the camera and D/A converter (not included here)
+2. Server used to operate the camera and D/A converter (not included here)

 ## Usage
+1. [Algorithm](https://github.com/ArtKop/AcoShape/tree/main/Algorithm) contains the code of the Assembly algorithm (see the pseudocode in Materials and Methods of the paper).
+2. [Simulator](https://github.com/ArtKop/AcoShape/tree/main/Simulator)	contains the simulated version of the algorithm (no hardware/software is required except for MATLAB).
+3. [Data processing/Chladni figures](https://github.com/ArtKop/AcoShape/tree/main/Data%20processing/Chladni%20figures) contains the code for computing & plotting the Chladni figures and NNs (see Fig. S1 of the paper).
+4. [Data processing/Nonlinear motion](https://github.com/ArtKop/AcoShape/tree/main/Data%20processing/Nonlinear%20motion) contains the code for analyzing the nonlinearity of the particle motion (see Fig. 4A and S6 of the paper).
+6. [Data processing/Stochastic motion](https://github.com/ArtKop/AcoShape/tree/main/Data%20processing/Stochastic%20motion) contains the code for analyzing the stochasticity of the particle motion (see Fig. 4B, S7, and S8 of the paper).